Dear Ms. Vicki,

 Right now, you don't have a problem.
 Right now, you have met a nice guy who is showing that he is interested and quite fond of you.
 What you should do is definitely continue with your goals and he should continue with his goals.

-Now, if by chance the two of you can trust each other and believe in each other's goals, then perhaps you can become a couple.
+If by chance the two of you can trust each other and believe in each other's goals, then perhaps you can become a couple.
 What's the rush?
 Just take your time and see what happens.

 Let's just see where this relationship goes.
 Let me know how you are doing in basic training and where your first duty station is, OK?
 Keep in touch.